 Kristof Milak Leaves Long-Time Coach Selmeci In Shift To Kapas Mentor Virth

-Kristof Milak, the Olympic 200m butterfly champion, has switched coach, leaving behind his long-term mentor Attila Selmeci in favour of working with Balazs Virth, guide to Hungary’s other ‘fly World-title holder Boglarka Kapas and a member of the coaching team that worked with former Olympic and World 200m breaststroke champion Daniel Gyurta.
+Kristof Milak, the Olympic 200m butterfly champion in a Games record in Tokyo, has switched coach, leaving behind his long-term mentor Attila Selmeci in favour of working with Balazs Virth, guide to Hungary’s other ‘fly World-title holder Boglarka Kapas and a member of the coaching team that worked with former Olympic and World 200m breaststroke champion Daniel Gyurta.

 Milak, who also claimed silver in the 100m butterfly at the Tokyo Olympics in a 48.65sec European record, is said to be moving on from Selmeci, the man who guided him to the World 200m crown in 2019 in a time inside the World record held by Michael Phelps for a decade.

 At times heated, the relationship between master coach and star pupil has finally hit the rocks, a source in Hungary explaining that the generation gap between mentor and a boy who became a man in the past few seasons is too great.

 Selmeci has talked openly about the challenges and several clashes he has had with Milak.
 The coach stated that few others would have been able “to tolerate what I’ve been through with Milak in recent years”.

 Virth, who led Gyurta to the 2013 200m breaststroke title when chief Sandor Szeles fell ill, coaches Kapas and two young freestylers who were members of the Hungarian 2019 junior World Championship team, Gabor Zombori and Laura Veres.